Email Settings and Sending Domains

 To add your own sending domain, head over to Sending Domains section in the app, and follow these steps:

-- Add a DNS TXT record to your domain using the values you see in the table.
+2. Add a DKIM DNS TXT record to your domain using the values you see in the table.
 When you're done, hit the "Verify" button.

-⚠️ Important: If you are struggling to verify your domain, check what your DNS host expects in each field.
-For example, Namecheap expects only the subdomain (userlist._domainkey
+⚠️ Important.
+If you are struggling to verify your domain, check what your DNS host expects in each field.
+For example, Namecheap expects only the subdomain userlist._domainkey in their Host field.

 Sender profiles